Here you find information about visas, work permits, social insurance, living and working in Switzerland and much more:

 👉 a valid work permit for Switzerland

-Depending on industry, company, hierarchical or security level, your documents and data will be subjected to
+Depending on industry or company, hierarchical or security level, your documents and data will be subjected to

 Do some research and collect information about the company, team, company culture, etc. you might use to customize your application.